Galway International Arts Festival: Visual arts

 Visual artists who have exhibited have included David Hockney, Bill Viola, Henri Matisse, Patricia Piccinini, Hughie O'Donoghue, David Mach and John Gerrard.

 In 2018, GIAF announced a new Internship programme in the visual arts to train 25 participants to be able to engage with patrons in the galleries.

 Theatre and dance

 Irish playwright Enda Walsh has featured in past GIAF line-ups.
 His first play, "Disco Pigs", which was also Cillian Murphy's first stage role, debuted at the festival in 1997.
 Walsh has since gone on to work with the festival to produce works ranging from operas to experimental staged 'rooms.'
 His 2014 play Ballyturk won Best Production at the Irish Times Theatre Awards and his 2011 play Misterman toured to New York City and was the New York Times Critics' Choice for eighteen days in a row.

 American actor John Mahoney was a frequent performer in the festival starting in 2000.
-Visiting international theatre and dance companies have included the National Theatre, Propeller, The Royal Court, Steppenwolf, Fabulous Beast Dance Company, Hofesh Shechter Dance Company, Michael Clark Company, Druid Theatre Company and the Bristol Old Vic.
+Visiting international theatre and dance companies have included the National Theatre, Propeller, the Royal Court Theatre, Steppenwolf, Fabulous Beast Dance Company, Hofesh Shechter Dance Company, Michael Clark Company, Druid Theatre Company and the Bristol Old Vic.